-Precautions for safe handling Safe handling Most acrylic monomers have low viscosity therefore pouring, material transfer and processing of these materials do not necessitate heating.
-Viscous monomers may require heating to facilitate handling.
+- Most acrylic monomers have low viscosity therefore pouring, material transfer and processing of these materials do not necessitate heating. - Viscous monomers may require heating to facilitate handling.
 To facilitate product transfer from original containers, product must be heated to no more than 60 deg.
-C. (140 F), for not more than 24 hours.
-Do NOT use localised heat sources such as band heaters to heat/ melt product.
-Do NOT use steam.
-Hot boxes or hot rooms are recommended for heating/ melting material.
+C. (140 F.), for not more than 24 hours - ▶ Do NOT use localised heat sources such as band heaters to heat/ melt product - Do NOT use steam. - Hot boxes or hot rooms are recommended for heating/ melting material.
 The hot box or hot room should be set a maximum temperature of 60 deg.
-C. (140 F).
-Do NOT overheat - this may compromise product quality and /or result in an uncontrolled hazardous polymerisation.
-If product freezes, heat as indicated above and mix gently to redistribute the inhibitor.
-Product should be consumed in its entirety after heating/ melting: avoid multiple "reheats" which may affect product may polymerise, raising temperature and pressure, possibly rupturing container.
+C. (140 F.). - Do NOT overheat this may compromise product quality and /or result in an uncontrolled hazardous polymerisation. - If product freezes, heat as indicated above and mix gently to redistribute the inhibitor.
+Product should be consumed in its entirety after heating/ melting; avoid multiple "reheats" which may affect product quality or result in product degradation. - Product should be packaged with inhibitor(s).
+Unless inhibited, product may polymerise, raising temperature and pressure, possibly rupturing container.
 Check inhibitor level periodically, adding to bulk material if needed.
-In addition, the product's linhibitor(s) require the presence of dissolved oxygen.
-Maintain, at a minimum, the original headspace in the product container and do NCT blanket or mix with oxygen-free gas as it renders the inhibitor ineffective.
-Ensure air space (oxygen) is present during product heating / melting.
-Store induct indoors at temperatures greater than the product's freeing point (or greater than 0 deg.
+In addition, the product's inhibitor(s) require the presence of dissolved oxygen.
+Maintain, at a minimum, the original headspace in the product container and do NOT blanket or mix with oxygen-free gas as it renders the inhibitor ineffective.
+Ensure air space (oxygen) is present during product heating / melting. - Store product indoors at temperatures greater than the product's freeing point (or greater than 0 deg.
 C. (32 F).) if no freezing point available and below 38 deg.
-C (100 F).
-Store intightly closed containers in a properly vented storage area away from heat, sparks, open flame, strong oxidisers, radiation and other initiators.
-Prevent molsture contact.
-Use only non-sparking tools and limit storage time.
-Unless specified elsewhere, shelf-life is 6 months from receipt.
-DO NOT eat, dinkluding inhalation.
-Other information Store in original containers.
-Keep containers securely sealed.
-Store in a cool, dry, well-ventilated area.
-Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
+C (100 F.). - Avoid prolonged storage (longer than shelf-life) storage temperatures above 38 deg.
+C (100 F.). - Store in tightly closed containers in a properly vented storage area away from heat, sparks, open flame, strong oxidisers, radiation and other - ▶ Prevent contamination by foreign materials. - Prevent moisture contact - ▶ Use only non-sparking tools and limit storage time.
+Unless specified elsewhere, shelf-life is 6 months from receipt. - ▶ DO NOT allow clothing wet with material to stay in contact with skin - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - ▶ Use in a well-ventilated area - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources. - Avoid contact with incompatible materials. - When handling, DO NOT eat, drink or smoke - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.